Victor-Constant Michel: Chief of Staff and Plan XVII

-Michel's proposal was met with hostility by conservatives in the government and Army.
-They were alarmed at Michel's dependence on the use of reserves, which would dilute the power of the conservative officer corps.
-They denied that Germany would be aggressive and violate the neutrality of Belgium, a supposedly friendly power, whose neutrality was guaranteed by Great Britain.
-They complained that Michel's approach was strategically too defensive and ran against the offensive spirit of the French Army.
-The War Minister Adolphe Messimy stood opposed.
-On 28 July 1911 Messimy replaced Michel with General Joffre and dismissed Michel from the Supreme War Council.
-The new Plan XVII drafted by Joseph Joffre that was now adopted.
-It rejected Michel's ideas and emphasized a massive French attack in Lorraine.
-General Michel was then appointed Military governor of Paris where he would not have responsibility for strategy.
+Michel's proposal was met with hostility by conservatives in the French government and Army, who were alarmed at Michel's dependence on the use of reserves, which would dilute the power of the conservative officer corps.
+They denied that Germany would be aggressive and violate the neutrality of Belgium, a supposedly-friendly power, whose neutrality had been guaranteed by Britain.
+They complained that Michel's approach was strategically too defensive and ran against the French Army's offensive spirit.
+War Minister Adolphe Messimy stood opposed.

+On 28 July 1911, Messimy replaced Michel with Joffre and dismissed Michel from the Supreme War Council.
+The new Plan XVII drafted by Joseph Joffre was now adopted, rejected Michel's ideas and emphasised a massive French attack in Lorraine.
+Michel was then appointed military governor of Paris, where he would not have responsibility for strategy.

 World War I

-Despite his vindication as to German intentions, General Michel's service in World War I was short – less than a month.
-On 26 August 1914, War Minister Messimy dismissed him as military governor of Paris, and replaced him with General Joseph Gallieni.
-He did not receive any command for the remainder of the conflict.
+Despite his vindication as to German intentions, General Michel's service in World War I was short: less than a month.
+On 26 August 1914, War Minister Messimy dismissed him as military governor of Paris and replaced him with General Joseph Gallieni.
+Michel did not receive any command for the remainder of the conflict.